send2dan/public/README.md

 - Great resources to learn how to code include:
   - [NHS-R](https://nhsrcommunity.com/contact.html) delivers free-to-NHS-staff online introductory training on R and RStudio/Posit.
 It’s free to register.
 These courses are really popular and spaces are limited to about 20 per session.
 Sessions are scheduled once a month.
 For further information, please contact: [nhs.rcommunity@nhs.net](mailto:nhs.rcommunity@nhs.net).
   - The NHS-R community also runs [the premier data science conference in the NHS](https://nhsrcommunity.com/contact.html), along with regular skill-based webinars.
-  - Also see NHS-R community blog: <https://nhsrcommunity.com/blog/>
+  - Also see NHS-R community blog: <https://nhsrcommunity.com/blog/>.
-  - There are also many (!) excellent, free textbooks (e.g. [R4DS](https://r4ds.hadley.nz/))
+  - There are also many (!) excellent, free textbooks (e.g. [R4DS](https://r4ds.hadley.nz/)).
-  - NHS-R supports a thriving [Slack](https://nhsrcommunity.slack.com/) community, which is an excellent resource for when you get stuck (most useful if you are able to share a [reproducible example](https://community.rstudio.com/t/faq-whats-a-reproducible-example-reprex-and-how-do-i-create-one/5219) of the problem you're encountering)
+  - NHS-R supports a thriving [Slack](https://nhsrcommunity.slack.com/) community, which is an excellent resource for when you get stuck (most useful if you are able to share a [reproducible example](https://community.rstudio.com/t/faq-whats-a-reproducible-example-reprex-and-how-do-i-create-one/5219) of the problem you're encountering).
+  - NHS-R also supports coders through [Coffee & Code sessions](https://nhsrcommunity.com/coffee-and-code.html), which are are a chance for like-minded coders to get together and chat, share tips, code snippets, and watch show-and-tells about useful or new R stuff.
+  - Lots more information is available in the NHS-R [Open Analytics Resources for Health and Care](https://resources.nhsrcommunity.com/).

+*Accessing NUTH-related GitHub repos*

+- To gain access, you will need to:
+  - Create a GitHub account if you do not already have one, and share your username with the project lead (Daniel Weiand, Clinical Informatics Lead for CDS Board).
+  - Raise a service desk ticket addressed to Cyber Security and IG.
+The ticket should request access to github.com, possibly referencing the names and computer names of other colleagues who already have the required level of access.
+In the same ticket, request installation of Git Bash and GitHub Desktop on your PC.
+  - Submit a separate service desk ticket to be added to the SCCM-R group, which is required for installation of R, Rtools, and RStudio on your PC.
+  - Once you have completed these steps, you will be able to download ('clone') repositories of interest to your local machine and run the code.